 TIP: Some chuckwagon dinners take guests on a covered wagon ride to another location to eat, while others are stationary restaurants.
 Decide which option is for you before you embark on your culinary adventure.

 Chuckwagon dinners can be found in the beautiful Cache Creek Canyon in Jackson.
-Bar-T-5 Covered Wagon Cookout is one of the best experiences in the stunning scenery, and there are also a few other places.
+Heart 6 Ranch and Bar-T-5 Covered Wagon Cookout are among the best experiences in the stunning scenery, and there are also a few other places.

 12. Granite Hot Springs